Covid 19 coronavirus: Media companies reveal hit from virus, make bid for Govt help

 "We have been in regular contact with the large media outlets around what we're working on, and they've given us a sense of their status."

-The digital age has seen a move from traditional to digital advertising, but that has put media companies under greater financials train as Google and Facebook have gobbled up almost all of the global revenue from digital advertising.
+The digital age has seen a move from traditional to digital advertising, but that has put media companies under greater financials train as Google and Facebook have gobbled up the majority of the global revenue from digital advertising.

 There was speculation last year about MediaWorks selling Three if a buyer could be found, but yesterday it announced a new show featuring former star host Paul Henry, although he said he was being paid a fraction of his normal pay.